syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 ---
 # Working with Tables

 A table in Word document is used to arrange document content in rows and columns. **WTable** instance represents a table in Word document.
-A table must contains at least one row.
+A table must contain at least one row.

 1. A row is a collection of cells and it is represented by an instance of **WTableRow**.
 Each row must contain at least one cell.
-2. A cell can contain one or more paragraphs & tables.
+2. A cell can contain one or more paragraphs and tables.
 An instance of **WTableCell** represents a table cell.
 Each table cell must contain at least one paragraph.

 The following image illustrates how a table in Word document is organized in **Essential** **DocIO’** s DOM:

-The following code snippet illustrates how to create a simple table with predefined number of rows and cells.
+The following code example illustrates how to create a simple table with predefined number of rows and cells.

 {% highlight c# %}
 [C#]

-//Create an instance of WordDocument class
+//Creates an instance of WordDocument class

 WordDocument document = new WordDocument();

-//Add a section into Word document
+//Adds a section into Word document

 IWSection section = document.AddSection();

-//Add a new paragraph into Word document and append text into paragraph
+//Adds a new paragraph into Word document and appends text into paragraph

 IWTextRange textRange = section.AddParagraph().AppendText("Price Details");